 New Economics Foundation The New Economics Foundation (NEF) is a British think-tank that promotes social, economic and environmental justice.
 NEF was founded in 1986 by the leaders of The Other Economic Summit (TOES) with the aim of working for a "new model of wealth creation, based on equality, diversity and economic stability".
 The foundation has 50 staff in London and is active at a range of different levels.
 Its programmes include work on well-being, its own kinds of measurement and evaluation, sustainable local regeneration, its own forms of finance and business models, sustainable public services, and the economics of climate change.
 Work Urban Organics-Haberman Transforming the food system and strengthening local communities.
 Haberman believes in the pioneering spirit so much that sometimes we just have to take the plunge ourselves.
 At a new organic urban farm in St. Paul, we’re quite literally diving in because this farm doesn’t use dirt.

 GNH Centre Bhutan Gross National Happiness, or GNH, is a holistic and sustainable approach to development, which balances material and non-material values with the conviction that humans want to search for happiness.
 The objective of GNH is to achieve a balanced development in all the facets of life that are essential; for our happiness. • The Story of GNH • The 4 Pillars & 9 Domains • GNH Today • GNH Organizations James Robertson (activist) James Robertson (born August 11, 1928), a British-born political and economic thinker and activist, became an independent writer and speaker in 1974 after an early career as a British civil servant.
 He studied Greats at Balliol College, Oxford from 1946 to 1950 where he played cricket and rugby union, and ran cross-country for the University.
 After serving on British Prime Minister Harold Macmillan’s staff during his "Wind of Change" tour of Africa in 1960, Robertson spent three years in the Cabinet Office.

+Report Vol. 3 - 2014 - Circular Economy Reports Report Vol. 3 - 2014 About the Report Business leaders and governments alike acknowledge that continued wealth generation requires a new industrial model that is less dependent on primary energy and materials inputs.
+In its previous reports, the Ellen MacArthur Foundation has focused on the economic and business benefits of such a circular model of development.
+CHIEF SEATTLE'S LETTER CHIEF SEATTLE'S LETTER "The President in Washington sends word that he wishes to buy our land.
+But how can you buy or sell the sky? the land?
+The idea is strange to us.
 Small Is Beautiful Small Is Beautiful: A Study of Economics As If People Mattered is a collection of essays by British economist E. F. Schumacher.
 The phrase "Small Is Beautiful" came from a phrase by his teacher Leopold Kohr.
 It is often used to champion small, appropriate technologies that are believed to empower people more, in contrast with phrases such as "bigger is better".
 First published in 1973, Small Is Beautiful brought Schumacher's critiques of Western economics to a wider audience during the 1973 energy crisis and emergence of globalization.